streamingfast/hivemapper-fleet-management/README.md

 > The driver must use a brand new Solana address that has never connected to Hivemapper when joining a fleet.

 #### Adding a Driver to an Established Fleet
 If you have already added at least one driver, you'll be presented with your fleet dashboard.
-In the top right, you'll find a +Import Driver button.
+In the top right, you'll find a `+Add Driver` button.
 This will open a modal window in which you can enter the Solana address of the driver you'd like to add.
 The driver will need to provide this to you after they have set up their [Phantom](https://phantom.app) wallet.

 > **Note**
 > The driver must use a brand new Solana address that has never connected to Hivemapper when joining a fleet.